8 Best Phlebotomy Schools in Oregon

 So as to enroll in, you will need to be ready to pay the cost of this program – $1700.

-Linn-Benton Community College is located in Albany, and this institution stands ou as it has to offer a Short Term Certificate Phlebotomy Program which is designed to be completed in sixteen weeks.
+Linn-Benton Community College is located in Albany, and this institution stands out as it offers a Short Term Certificate Phlebotomy Program, which is designed to be completed in sixteen weeks.

 The first eleven weeks of training are devoted to lectures in the classroom, while the last four weeks will be completed in a clinic, hospital, or physician’s office.